KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 as a subclass of `ThreadedFFIPlugin`.

-The purpose of life for this plugin is to be able to call C Plugins and library functions.
+The purpose of life for this plugin is to be able to call C plugins and library functions.
 Basically, the float and integer registers are set up, values pushed on the stack, and values transliterated between Smalltalk and C.